 Each student will choose a final project topic in consultation with the instructor.
-Topic selections are due before Spring Break.
-A written paper will be due at the end of the semester, as well as an oral presentation to the class in lieu of a final exam.
+Topic selections are due before spring break.
+A written paper will be due at the end of the semester, as well as a 30-minute oral presentation to the class in lieu of a final exam.